 If you’ve spent any time reading about the Route des Grands Crus, a UNESCO world heritage wine route that snakes its way through the Burgundy countryside, then you’ll know that Nuits-St-Georges is one of the most important stops en route.

 Passing through the Côtes de Nuits vineyards that surround the town of the same name, the route encompasses over thirty villages between Dijon and Beaune and then on to Santenay.
-But what makes the wines of Burgundy (or Bourgogne as it is so-called in French) so special are the ‘climats,’ which is incidentally a term unique to the French region.

 These ‘climats’ are small plots of land that are separated by dry stone walls, hedges, and rivers.
 Usually marked by a simple cross or set of imposing gates, each of these areas is owned by different viticulturists.
 These mini microclimates each produce their own special variety of wine in an area that’s been carefully designated over the centuries.